Bulgarian Turks: Religion

-By comparison, over 95% of the Turkish ethnic group identified as Muslim in the 2001 census.
-This is considered the main difference between the Turkish and the rest of the population in Bulgaria, especially the dominant Bulgarian ethnic group, 79.9% of whom declared Orthodox Christian identity in the 2021 census.
+By comparison, over 95% of the Turkish ethnic group identified as Muslim in the 2001 census and numbered 746,664.
+This is considered the main difference between Bulgarian Turks and the rest of the population in Bulgaria, especially the dominant Bulgarian ethnic group, 79.9% of whom declared Orthodox Christian identity in the 2021 census.
 In 2021, Turks formed 70.1% of the Muslim community in Bulgaria, while Bulgarians (107,777 Muslims or 16.9%) and Romani (45,817 Muslims or 7.2%) accounted for most of the remainder.
-In 2001, there were about 10,000 Christian Turks, but unlike the Bulgarians, they are split nearly evenly among Orthodox, Catholics, and Protestants.
+In 2001, there were about 10,052 (or 1.3%) Christian Turks, but unlike the Bulgarians, they are split nearly evenly among Orthodox, Catholics, and Protestants.

 A table showing the results of the 2001 census in Bulgaria regarding religious self-identification:

 Language

 A table showing the results of the 2001 census in Bulgaria regarding linguistic self-identification:

 Age structure

 The Turkish population is composed of a slightly larger proportion of young people under twenty years old compared to the Bulgarian population.
 Despite the fact that ethnic Turks constitute only 8 percent of the total population, they form 9.7 percent of all people under twenty years old and just 5 percent among all people that are aged sixty years or over.